mehulagg/gitlab/doc/user/clusters/applications.md

 - `GITLAB_RUNNER_GITLAB_URL` is used for `gitlabUrl`.
 - `GITLAB_RUNNER_REGISTRATION_TOKEN` is used for `runnerRegistrationToken`

+Note:
+1. You_must_ not add these values,`gitlabUrl` and `runnerRegistrationToken` and  to the GitLab Runner Helm Chart, `values.yaml` file.
+1. While it is also possible to not use CI/CD variables and instead set the values for `gitlabUrl` and `runnerRegistrationToken` manually in the `.gitlab-ci.yml` file, this is highly discouraged due to the security risks of exposing those tokens in the repository.

 You can customize the installation of GitLab Runner by defining `.gitlab/managed-apps/gitlab-runner/values.yaml` file in your cluster